Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Columns Selected Matrix Completion (CSMC)

 \subsection{Theoretical results}

 In their seminal work, Candes and Recht proved that, under certain assumptions, solving nuclear norm minimization leads to successful matrix recovery \cite{Candes08}.
-There has been a significant amount of research extending these results to noisy settings, improved bounds on the sample complexity and analyzing the robustness of the nuclear norm minimization algorithms to noise and outliers \cite{Gross11, Recht09, Candes10, Moitra18}.
-Recht \cite{Recht09} greatly simplified the analysis and provided a foundation for understanding the potential and limitations of the method in practical matrix completion scenarios.
+There has been a significant amount of research extending these results to noisy settings, improved bounds on the sample complexity and analyzing the robustness of the nuclear norm minimization algorithms to noise and outliers \cite{Recht09, Candes08, Moitra18}.
+Recht \cite{Recht09} greatly simplified the analysis.
 The theoretical guarantees rely on properties such as matrix rank, number and distribution of observed entries and the fact that the singular vectors of the matrix are uncorrelated with the standard basis.
-The last property is formalized with the \textit{matrix coherence} and defined as follows \cite{Candes08}.
+The last property is formalized with the matrix incoherence parameter and defined as follows \cite{Candes08}.

 \begin{definition} Let $U$ be a subspace of $\mathbb{R}^n$ of dimension $r_U$ and $P_U$ be the orthogonal projection onto $U$.
-The coherence parameter of $U$ is defined as
+The incoherence parameter of $U$ is defined as

 where $\mathbf{e}_i$ for $i= 1, \ldots n$ are the standard basis vectors of $\mathbb{R}^n$.